MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 > Link to the pricing calculator (https://azure.microsoft.com/en-us/pricing/calculator) with all of the components in the architecture included, even if they're a $0 or $1 usage.
 > If it makes sense, include small/medium/large configurations.
 Describe what needs to be changed as you move to larger sizes.

-### Operational excellence
+### Operational Excellence

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).
+Operational Excellence covers the operations processes that deploy an application and keep it running in production.
+For more information, see [Overview of the Operational Excellence pillar](/azure/architecture/framework/devops/overview).

 > This includes DevOps, monitoring, and diagnostics considerations.
 > How do I need to think about operating this solution?

-### Performance efficiency
+### Performance Efficiency

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).
+Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Performance Efficiency pillar overview](/azure/architecture/framework/scalability/overview).

 > This includes scalability considerations.
 > Are there any key performance considerations (past the typical)?